sharase/melg-64/README.md

 The largest value of k with this property is called the _dimension of equidistribution with v-bit accuracy_, denoted by k(v).

 This definition is based on the assumption that the higher digits are large numbers.
-In particular, the dimension of equidistribution assures that the output values with the v most significant bits are uniformly distributed up to dimension k(v).
+In particular, the dimension of equidistribution ensures that the output values with the v most significant bits are uniformly distributed up to dimension k(v).
 Thus, as a criterion of uniformity, larger values of k(v) for each 1
 <span>&le;</span> v <span>&le;</span>  w is desirable.

 Now we have a trivial upper bound